 Our group works on cannabinoid CB2 receptor ligands (recent example), endocannabinoid transport and the hemporessin-like peptide endocannabinoids, the pepcan endocanna-binoids (pepcans), which were recently identified.
 Pepcan-12 (RVD-hemopressin) is a CB1 negative allosteric modulator and CB2 positive allosteric modulator in vitro (Petrucci et al. 2017).
 In a SNFS funded project are currently developing a conditional polypoint mutant pepcan-12 knock in mouse model based on our insight that pepcans are exclusively present and possibly generated in noradrenergic cells (Hofer et al. 2015).

 We use chemical biology to address pharmacological questions as well as basic research related to lipid signaling within the arachidonic acid network.
-Using LC-MS/MS and GC-MS in our laboratory we are interested in metabolic signaling networks in immune processes.
+Using LC-MS/MS and GC-MS in our laboratory we are interested in metabolic signaling networks in cellular processes.
 Our group has a strong interest in natural products as chemical scaffolds to manipulate specific biochemical pathways.
-Within the NCCR TransCure we develop novel endocannabinoid transport and FAAH inhibitors and are interested in mechanisms of endocannabinoid transport.
-We collaborate on research questions related to membrane transporters in disease and biological systems, with a focus on translational research.
+Within the NCCR TransCure we develop novel endocannabinoid transport and FAAH inhibitors and are interested in mechanisms of endocannabinoid transport, in particular how endocannabinoids traffick between the outer and inner layer of the plasma membrane and how this is coupled to degradation.

-Please visit the external Group Website for more information.
+For recent publications, please visit the external Group Website for more information.